Each issue card has an Ignore button that opens up a dialog where you can select why you want to ignore the issue, and how long to ignore it.

 'npm:moment:20170905': - moment: reason: The reason given expires: '2017-12-29T16:10:16.946Z'

-More about ignoring issues in the CLI.
+See Ignore vulnerabilities for more details of ignoring issues in the CLI.

 Since suppressing vulnerabilities carries a level of risk, there is a setting that allows you to decide whether this feature is available to admins only.
 To set this, go to your organization settings, and select Admin only in the “Ignores” section.
 When you enable Admin only for ignores, this will also disable ignores from being added via the CLI because we are unable to prevent non-admins from ignoring issues in this environment.